dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 [https://corgis-web.h4ck.ctfcompetition.com/corgi?DOCID=flag&_mac=ded09ff1528f29800b1e733e6208ea362666b9eeb5f40c264fc5fb19daa36939](https://corgis-web.h4ck.ctfcompetition.com/corgi?DOCID=flag&_mac=ded09ff1528f29800b1e733e6208ea362666b9eeb5f40c264fc5fb19daa36939)

-Now, I am pretty sure we are supposed to side-load the apk… I don’t have an Android phone (only the work one), but even if I had one, I would never side-load a random apk 💩 So, I decompiled the apk using [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF).
+Now, I am pretty sure we are supposed to side-load the apk… I don't have an Android phone (only the work one), but even if I had one, I would never side-load a random apk 💩 So, I decompiled the apk using [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF).
 Specifically, I installed it via the provided Dockerfile.

 Note: I later discovered that there is an [online demo here](https://mobsf.live), but I recommend using a local version because I noticed some inconsistencies on the demo version.